MediaComem/comem-archioweb/subjects/node/README.md

 ### The call stack

-The [**call stack**][stack] is a mechanism for the JavaScript interpreter to keep track of its place in a script that calls multiple functions: what function is being run, which should be called next, etc.
+The [**call stack**][stack] is how the JavaScript interpreter keeps track of its place in a script that calls multiple functions.

 - When called, a function is added to the top of the stack.
 - Functions called by that function are added to the stack further up.
-- When a function finishes, the interpreter takes it off the stack and resumes where it left off in the last stack item.
+- When a function finishes, it is taken off the stack and the interpreter resumes where it left off.

 <!-- slide-column -->